How To Master Advanced Guitar String Bends

 Rest the thumb on the lower strings and keep it touching the strings at all times.

-Watch this video to see thumb muting in action:
+Watch this video to see the thumb muting that will make your string bends sound great:

 Common questions about thumb muting:

 Question: “Tom Hess, I am so used to muting with my palm.
 I’ve been doing it for years.
-Is it even worth it to switch to doing thumb muting for string bends on guitar?”
+Is it even worth it to switch to doing thumb muting for guitar string bends?”

 Answer: For most people, the answer is: yes, it is.